About Us

 Many of the improvements in Arlington are the result of actions initiated or strongly supported by the Federation – the County Manager form of government; sewer and water systems; the Central Post Office, better schools, master zoning ordinances.
 For over one hundred years, the ACCF has devoted itself to improving the quality of life in Arlington County, in advocating improvements in the infrastructure of the County, and in airing and discussing issues of concern to its members.

-The work of the Federation is carried out through its General Membership meetings, usually held at 7:30 p.m. on the first Tuesday of each month at the Hazel Auditorium, Virginia Hospital Center Arlington, through its Committees, and through its Executive Board.
+The work of the Federation is carried out through its General Membership meetings—usually held at 7 pm on the second Tuesday of each month (except in July and August) at the John T Hazel MD Conference Center, Virginia Hospital Center, 1701 N George Mason Dr, Arlington—and through our Committees and Board of Directors.

 Supporting Our Members